 The form of governance and the economic model also needs to be clarified, in order to be able to transfer technical responsibilities for the project to specialised organisations in the medium term.
 This would take some of the pressure off Groupe URD, as our current human and financial investment in the project has become problematic.
 What is more, as the evaluation highlighted that a major strength of the project was the quality of the professional relationship between Groupe URD and its NGO partners, this could be refocused to concentrate on organisational and quality-related support.

-In order to move forward quickly on all these subjects, we will be meeting with the members of the steering cooperative at the end of the month to propose an action plan for the short, medium and long term.
-A consultation of all Sigmah user organisations will also be quickly put in place to address the question of simplifying the software.
-A study aiming to define a partnership strategy to make the project sustainable and a new economic model will also be launched very quickly in keeping with the results of the evaluation, which will be funded by the Organisation Internationale de la Francophonie.
+In order to move forward quickly on all these subjects, a meeting has been organized in November with the members of the steering cooperative to decide on an action plan for the short, medium and long term.
+A study aiming to define a partnership strategy to make the project sustainable has been conducted in keeping with the results of the evaluation, which has been funded by the Organisation Internationale de la Francophonie.